The Archies

-The Archies is a fictional American rock band that features in media produced by, and related to, Archie Comics.
+The Archies are an American fictional rock band featured in media produced by, and related to, Archie Comics.
 They are best remembered for their appearance in the animated TV series The Archie Show.
-In the context of the series, the band was founded by vocalist/guitarist Archie Andrews, vocalist/bassist Reggie Mantle, vocalist/drummer Forsythe "Jughead" Jones, vocalist/keyboardist Veronica Lodge and vocalist/percussionist Betty Cooper.
-In the cartoons, Veronica is shown playing a large keyboard instrument styled after the X-66, a then-current top-of-the-line organ made by the Hammond Organ Company.
+In the context of the series, the band was founded by guitarist/vocalist Archie Andrews, drummer Jughead Jones, bassist Reggie Mantle, percussionist/vocalist Betty Cooper and keyboardist/vocalist Veronica Lodge.

 The music featured in the series was recorded by session musicians, including Ron Dante on lead vocals and Toni Wine on duet and backing vocals.
 The recordings were released as a series of singles and albums that achieved worldwide chart success.
 Their most successful song, "Sugar, Sugar", became one of the biggest hits of the bubblegum pop genre that flourished from 1968 to 1973.

-In 2020, a new version of the band was introduced in the television series Riverdale, with Kevin Keller replacing Reggie Mantle.
+In 2020, a new version of the band was introduced in the TV series Riverdale, with Kevin Keller replacing Reggie Mantle.
 However, the band continues to appear with the five original members in the comic books published by Archie Comics.

-An Indian feature film adaptation of The Archies directed by Zoya Akhtar is currently in production for Netflix.
+A feature film of the Archies was produced for Netflix, and was released on December 7, 2023.

 History

+Conception

-The Archies first appeared in a comic book, Life with Archie #60 (April 1967).
-The fictional band was inspired by the success of the 1966 TV series The Monkees; in particular, Don Kirshner, who had managed the initially-fictional band, wanted a musical act that he could fully control: as The Monkees were fictional but still used the real musicians' names, the musicians themselves became increasingly irritated at being micromanaged, leading to a dispute that culminated in Kirshner being fired.
+The Archies first appeared in a comic book, Life with Archie No. 60 (April 1967).
+The fictional band was inspired by the success of the 1966 TV series The Monkees; in particular, Don Kirshner, who had managed the initially fictional band, wanted a musical act that he could fully control: as the Monkees were fictional but still used the real musicians' names, the musicians themselves became increasingly irritated at being micromanaged, leading to a dispute that culminated in Kirshner being fired.
 To avoid a repeat of the Monkees fiasco while still allowing himself full control, Kirshner commissioned a band based on cartoon characters—if the session musicians tried to rebel or leave, they could be replaced seamlessly.
-The early stories copied the TV show's fast cuts and action: "there were pages that had no panel-to-panel continuity at all, just pure strings of nonsense, fantasy, fourth-wall breaking, and exasperated commentary from Betty and Veronica."
-The feature ended in issue #66.
+The early stories copied the TV show's fast cuts and action: "There were pages that had no panel-to-panel continuity at all, just pure strings of nonsense, fantasy, fourth-wall breaking, and exasperated commentary from Betty and Veronica."
+The feature ended in issue No. 66.